-English learners are provided a rigorous, intellectually rich, relevant and standards-based curriculum with instructional scaffolding that supports comprehension, active engagement, participation and mastery.
-They are supported to develop high levels of proficiency in English-across the curriculum in all academic content courses-and have opportunities to develop high levels of proficiency in other languages.
-Instructional pedagogy is inquiry centered and project-based-fostering critical thinking, creative thought and collaboration.
-English learners have access to A-G college entrance courses taught in home language when possible and needed, Advanced Placement courses as well as electives!
+English learners are provided a rigorous, intellectually; rich, relevant, and standards-based curriculum with instructional scaffolding that supports comprehension, active engagement, and participation and mastery.
+They are supported to develop high levels of proficiency in English- in and across the curriculum-and have opportunities to develop proficiency in other languages.
+English learners have access to the full curriculum!
 Belief in students and high expectations for English learners are communicated.

-Read through the description of Principle #2, highlighting or circling key phrases that particularly stand out for you.
+Read through the description of Principle #2, highlighting or circling phrases that particularly stand out for you.

-Individually or collaboratively with other teachers, for each statement/sentence of Principle #2, imagine what would be going on in classrooms that would be evidence of this Principle being enacted?
+Individually or collaboratively with other teachers, for each statement/sentence of Principle #2, imagine what would be going on in classrooms that would be evidence of this Principle being enacted.
 What would you see and hear?
-Then imagine what would definitely NOT be occurring.
+Then imagine what would definitely NOT be going on.
 What would it look like and sound like in a classroom that was clearly NOT enacting this Principle?